 If you would like to know what other mammals you can find on the islands of Hawaii, I have written an article.
 You can find this here.

 Although there is no official state mammal, the Appaloosa horse is the State horse for Idaho, designated in 1975.

-A hardy and tough horse, the Appaloosa horse, is known as a breed of Native American and Spanish horses.
-The Appaloosa horse is ubiquitous in Idaho, with a state license plate even showing the breed.
+A hardy and tough horse, the Appaloosa horse is known as a breed of Native American and Spanish horses.
+The Appaloosa horse is ubiquitous in Idaho, and the state license plate shows the breed.